Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

-The old train station facing the fjord boat landing is now the Nobel Peace Prize Center, explaining the vision of a man who dedicated the wealth he earned inventing dynamite to celebrate peace-makers.
+The old train station facing the fjord boat landing is now the Nobel Peace Center, explaining the vision of a man who dedicated the wealth he earned inventing dynamite to celebrate peace-makers.
 The brick City Hall — where the prize is awarded — towers high above the harbor action.
 Matching memories I have from my childhood visits, a weather-beaten sailor stands at the stern of his boat hoping to sell the last of the shrimp he caught before sunrise this morning.

 There's a light mist.
 A sturdy harborfront boardwalk glistens as if happy to be the city's dancing floor.
 I stand at the edge of the scene and marvel at about a hundred Norwegians swing-dancing to the tunes of a disk-jockey under an umbrella — in what seems like a microcosm of a content society.
 It's mostly American-style two-step to the recorded oldies…familiar tunes with unfamiliar Norwegian lyrics.

-The Nordic countries — with their current booming economies, coupled with tax incentives for new babies — are experiencing a baby boom.
+The Nordic countries — with their healthy economies, coupled with tax incentives for new babies — are experiencing a baby boom.
 Paternity leave is very generous here.
 Families get nine months leave at 80 percent pay which the mom or dad can split as they like.
 On top of this, men are required — use it or lose it — to take a paid month of paternity leave when their baby arrives.

 While there are more babies than ever in Scandinavia, there's less smoke.
 For so many decades, smoke was a real problem for American travelers in Europe.
 Now, much of Europe is actually less smoky than much of the US.
 Italy went largely smoke free…then Ireland…now Scandinavia.
 In Norway's bars, restaurants, cafés, and trains, it's clean air for all.